ciudadanointeligente/document_verification_api/README.md

 # README

-Use command :
+With docker and docker-compose installed,

-`docker-compose up --build` to orchestrate containers start.
+Use command `docker-compose up --build` to orchestrate containers start.

+And if seed data is present `curl -H "Content-Type: application/json" -X POST -d '{"email":"email@example.com","password":"12345678"}' localhost:3000/authenticate` to test.